ajenticdev/arbitor/docs/SECURE_ENGINEERING.md

 mutation_policy: reviewed_change_only
 ---

-# Arbitor secure engineering
+# Arbitor Secure Engineering Requirements

 ## Purpose

-This document defines secure engineering requirements for Arbitor.
+This document defines Secure Engineering requirements for Arbitor.

 Arbitor is security software that processes sensitive operational data.
 The system must be engineered for defensive use, restricted environments, and auditable behavior.